 When East met West – the 1955 Geneva Summit

+Listening: When East met West – the 1955 Geneva Summit

 The summit of the “Big Four” in Switzerland addressed the toughest questions of the Cold War.
 While the tone was cordial, little was achieved on substance.
 Still, the meeting had a considerable and lasting symbolic impact.